tausten-org/docker-cookiecutter/README.md

 2. Execute the `suggest` script with this whole simplified commandline as input:
    - eg. `docker run -it --rm tausten/docker-cookiecutter:latest suggest docker run tausten/docker-cookiecutter:latest cookiecutter -o /tmp/out -f /some/local/template`
 3. Look over the suggested commandline that is returned, make any adjustments you see fit, then execute that
-   - eg. `docker run -it --rm --user "$(id -u):$(id -g)" -v /some/local/template:/in -v /tmp/out:/out tausten/docker-cookiecutter:latest cookiecutter -o /out --overwrite-if-exists /in`
+   - eg. `docker run -it --rm --user "$(id -u):$(id -g)" --mount type=bind,source=/some/local/template,target=/in --mount type=bind,source=/tmp/out,target=/out tausten/docker-cookiecutter:latest cookiecutter -o /out --overwrite-if-exists /in`

 ### Examples